yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 ```

 Similar to many standard modeling works, I must diagnose the
-models so as to make sure I drew a reliable posterior
+model fit to certain I drew a reliable posterior
 distribution, reflecting the target distribution.
 I
-can check visually as well as calculating some statistics.
+can check visually as well as calculate some statistics.
 First,
-I conducted visually checks for the trace plots and posterior
+I conducted visual checks for the trace plots and posterior
 distributions.

 1. Trace plots of posterior log-likelihood at hyper level